Serbian–Montenegrin unionism: Yugoslavia

+Plans for unification were finally partially implemented after the war.
+The 1918 Podgorica Assembly concluded the decision to merge the Kingdom of Montenegro with the Kingdom of Serbia, followed by the creation of Yugoslavia.
+The Montenegrin monarchy was thereby removed, and opposition to the annexation culminated in the Christmas Uprising during 1919 in which a part the Montenegrin population demonstrated against the Serbian takeover.

 When Yugoslavia was reformed after World War II, Montenegro became a constituent republic alongside a Serbia.
 When in 1991 and 1992, the most of Yugoslav republics voted for independence, Montenegro chose to continue a federation with Serbia as FR Yugoslavia (State Union of Serbia and Montenegro after 2003).
-In late 1990s, Montenegro—led by former pro-unionist Milo Đukanović—reversed its direction and began taking measures to distance itself from Serbia and seek independence.
+In late 1990s, Montenegro, led by former pro-unionist Milo Đukanović, reversed its direction and began taking measures to distance itself from Serbia and seek independence.
 This sentiment, which grew popular among the Montenegrin populace, led to the 2006 independence referendum which ended in a majority vote for independence (55.5% of the vote, with the threshold for approval of independence set at a supermajority of 55%).